lacostej/apple-dev/README.markdown

 This is a set of scripts written in Ruby used to manage provisioning profiles either locally or through the Apple developer portal.

+The project also contains a few scripts related to managing the provisioning profiles in [xcode](xcode/)

 They are used in continuous integration environments (for example using [Jenkins](http://jenkins-ci.org)) to update, compile & validate iOS (or [Unity3d](http://unity3d.com) projects.

 # required dependencies #